AnyLog-co/documentation/background processes.md

 #### Overview
 Files with new data are placed in a ***Watch Directory***.
 The Watch Directory is a designated directory such that every file that is copied to the directory is being processed.
-Processing is determined by the type of the file and by ***Instructions*** if the file is associated with policies that modify the default processing.
+Processing maps the JSON's key value pairs to column name and column value of the associate table.
-The processing is by mapping the data in each JSON file to SQL Insert Statements that update a local database.
+Users can modify the processing by associating ***Instructions Policies*** to the processed files.

 #### The mapping process
 The JSON file name follows a convention that uniquely identifies the file and determines the processes that assign the JSON data to a table.
-The file naming convention id detailed at the [metadata section.](https://github.com/AnyLog-co/documentation/blob/master/metadata.md#file-names)
+The file naming convention is detailed at the [metadata section.](https://github.com/AnyLog-co/documentation/blob/master/metadata.md#file-names)
 From the file name, the logical database and table names are determined.
 In addition, the file name optionaly includes the ID of the Mapping Instructions.
 Mapping instructions are detailed in the [mapping data to tables section.](https://github.com/AnyLog-co/documentation/blob/master/mapping%20data%20to%20tables.md)